-Figure 6: Creating a New Subscriber
+Figure 7: Creating a New Subscriber

 - 5. Click the "Next" button to continue new subscriber creation. - 6.
 Each subscriber created via the operator console must have at least one conference definition.
 That means that now you have to create the conference definition for the new subscriber. - 7.
-After you press the "Next" button you will see the screen similar to Figure 7.
-Conference description will be pre-populated with the current date, host and participant roles will be checked and their access codes also will be pre-populated.
+After you press the "Next" button you will see the screen similar to Figure 8.
+The conference number will be pre-populated with unique 6-digit number; you can not update the conference number, but you can click the button to generate a random, unique number for the new conference.
+The conference description will be pre-populated with the current date (you can update this information if you wish), host and participant roles will be checked and their access codes also will be pre-populated.
 Detail information how to create new conference will be given later in this guide in section: Create a Conference Definition.

-Figure 7: Creating a New Conference
+Figure 8: Creating a New Conference

 - 8. Next you should press the "Save" button to save subscriber's information and his conference.
 Note that this information is being saved together after you have pressed the "Save" button, nothing being save when you are pressing the "Next" button after completing entering the subscriber info and starting entering the subscriber's conference info. - 9.
-You will be returned to the subscribers' conferences view and you will be able to see your new subscriber and his conference as shown in Figure 8.
+You will be returned to the subscribers' conferences view and you will be able to see your new subscriber and his conference as shown in Figure 9.
 You should also be able to use this subscriber to log in to the operator console.
 If the subscriber has operator permissions (the "Operator Permissions" checkbox is checked for him) he is able to see all subscribers that exist in the system with their conferences.
 If the subscriber does not have operator permissions he is able to see only own sub-subscribers, in other words he is able to see himself and the subscribers authorized by him.

-Figure 8: View System Subscribers and their Conferences (conferences grid after adding a new subscriber and his conference)
+Figure 9: View System Subscribers and their Conferences (conferences grid after adding a new subscriber and his conference)